STP5940/appbase_slim/README.md

-# Base Slim Framework
+# Appbase Slim framework

 To run the application in development, you can run these commands

 	composer install -o
 	php start --port 8888